Lisa Barlow

-Lisa Brandine Barlow (née Lee) is an American businesswoman and television personality.
-She is best known as a cast member of the reality television series The Real Housewives of Salt Lake City.
+Lisa Barlow (née Lee; born December 14, 1974) is an American businesswoman and television personality.
+Barlow is best known as a cast member of the reality television series The Real Housewives of Salt Lake City.

-Life and career
+Early life and career

-Barlow was born and raised in New York, partly on Long Island and also near Albany.
-Originally Jewish, she and her family converted to Mormonism in her youth.
-She was a student at Schalmont High School in Schenectady, New York and went on to attend Brigham Young University for two years before transferring to the University at Albany, SUNY where she finished her degree.
+Barlow was born on December 14, 1974, in Upstate New York.
+One of six children, she is primarily of Jewish heritage.
+She and her family converted to Mormonism in her youth.
+She graduated from Schalmont High School in Rotterdam, New York.
+She then went on to attend Brigham Young University for two years before transferring to the University at Albany, SUNY where she finished her degree.